-San Diego’s outstanding fertility center, Reproductive Sciences Medical Center offers the leading infertility doctors.
-Many fertility centers spend too little time determining the correct diagnosis for a couple’s infertility, immediately recommending costly, time-consuming treatments when only basic fertility treatment might be necessary.
-At Reproductive Sciences Medical Center, each couple is individually evaluated and only then is a customized set of diagnostic tests ordered for them.
+Reproductive Sciences Medical Center is the leader in infertility solutions.
+Many fertility centers don’t take the time to correctly diagnose a couple’s infertility.
+They’ll immediately recommend costly and time-consuming treatments, when only basic fertility treatment might be necessary.
+At Reproductive Sciences Medical Center, our doctors recommend a customized set of diagnostic tests after they’ve been evaluated.

-In the United States, approximately 6% of couples who want to get pregnant either cannot conceive or cannot carry a pregnancy to term.
-This breaks down to:
+In the United States, approximately 6% of couples who want to get pregnant either cannot conceive or are unable to carry a pregnancy to term.
+The numbers break down as follows:

 How is Female Infertility Diagnosed?